Minyus/causallift/README.md

 Please see the [CausalLift example]( https://colab.research.google.com/github/Minyus/causallift/blob/master/examples/CausalLift_with_simulated_observational_data.ipynb
-) available in Google Colab (free cloud GPU) environment.
+) available in Google Colab (free cloud CPU/GPU) environment.

 To run the code, navigate to "Runtime" >> "Run all".